 These networks are usually multiple infected devices such as web browsers, phones or computer servers.

-Botnets are often used by organised criminals to commit wide scale ad fraud.
+Botnets are often used by organized criminals to commit wide scale ad fraud.

 The weaponization of data center traffic represents a large part in the rise of click.